MiMa6/speech-2-obsidian/README.md

-# 🎙️ Voice-to-Text Obsidian Helper
+# 🎙️ Speech-to-Text Obsidian Helper

 Turn your voice into Obsidian notes!
 This Python-based tool makes it super easy to record your thoughts, automatically transcribe and organize them cleanly into your Obsidian vault.